 Venture into the butterfly sanctuary to see the largest butterfly aviary on the planet, perhaps you may want to take the extra time to join one of the free guided tours!

 At Kuranda Rainforestation Nature Park, you’ll travel in a genuine WW II Army Duck!
-Your friendly guide will share stories about the wildlife and exotic fruit orchard on your travels.
+Your friendly guide will share stories about the native Australian wildlife and exotic fruit orchard on your travels.

 For lunch enjoy a delicious Aussie BBQ buffet, and the chance to throw a boomerang after watching a magnificent Aboriginal indigenous cultural performance!